sonic-net/SONiC/doc/pit/Platform_Integration_Test_high_level_design.md

 ## 4.1 Extended platform plugins

-Platform plugins are intended to provide abstraction for device function, in order to test full functionality, we extend some APIs for testing purpose.
+Platform plugins are intended to provide abstraction for device function.
+In order to test full functionality, we extend some APIs for testing purpose.
 Most of them are not intended to be used in a running deployment , they are defined to have fine grain test only.
 Extended/added plugins are as follow:

 * device/$platform_name/plugins/sfputil.py
 * device/$platform_name/plugins/fanutil.py